Defining Good Safety Culture in Aviation SMS

 Few Issues Stem from Not Following Procedures

-Employees who follow prescribed procedures and other resources, such as checklists, policies, etc., demonstrate high quality safety behavior.
-An awareness and willingness to accept the SMS is a hallmark of good safety culture.
+Employees who follow prescribed procedures and other resources, such as checklists, policies, etc., demonstrate high-quality safety behavior.
+Awareness and willingness to accept the SMS hallmarks of a good safety culture.

 Many Routine Tasks Have Checklists